gustavorw/gustavorw/README.md

 #### Bio

 My name is Gustavo Rodrigues Wanderley, I am a student of computer science at the State University of Piauí (UESPI).
 I am a mobile developer, but I also work with API development.
 My experiences as a developer came from academia through extension and research projects.
-I am currently a __Flutter Developer on the LICI :rocket:__
+I am currently a __Flutter Developer on the F-Team :rocket:__

 #### Technologies